Kriol368/pjsekai-song-downloader/README.md

 - **No Songs Found:** Ensure that the URL structure of Sekaipedia has not changed.
 - **Invalid Dates:** The script skips rows with invalid dates in the table.
 - **Failed Downloads:** Check your internet connection and verify the URLs being fetched.
+- **FFmpeg Not Found:** Ensure FFmpeg is installed and accessible via the system PATH.

 ## Limitations